documaster/noark5-web-services/version1/04 - Web services.md

 - **objectType**
   - the object type to filter by \[Saksmappe, Mappe, Moetemappe, Journalpost, Basisregistrering, Moeteregistrering, Arkivnotat, Dokument, Dokumentversjon\]
-  - optional, but recommended when objectUUIDs is specified
+  - optional, but recommended when objectUUIDs is specified since 3.7.0; required before that
 - **objectUUIDs**
   - the list of object system ids to filter by
   - optional